 The pyramids of Giza and the Sphinx

 The Pyramids and the Sphinx are located near the city of Cairo, the capital city.
 Both of these sites belong to the archaeological site known as Giza Necropolis, and they are the oldest and the only surviving of the Seven Wonders of the World.
 The age of the first ancient wonders of the world began when Sneferu built three pyramids, but he may have also participated in the build of others as well.
 The primary function of the pyramids is that of a tomb of the ancient rulers of Egypt, the pharaohs.
 However, with the passage of time, they have become a tourist attraction, and an awe-inspiring one for that matter.
-So, make sure to find the time to visit them at least once in your life.
+So, make sure to find the time to take aprivate tour of the Giza pyramids and Sphinxat least once in your life.

 The Egyptian Museum